hephzibahij/hephzibahij/README.md

 # I'm Hephzibah Ijeje, you can call me Zibah
 .
 My name is Hephzibah .O.
 Ijeje, an Anzisha prize fellow, an Economist,A passionate software developer .

 . 👀I am part of the student in the alx-software enginerring programme and for the past week i have develop skills .

 . 👩🏻‍💻software ebginnering was bot that easy for me but it is through courage and preservance that i attain.

  .🌱 it has broaden my jnowledge about it and also very interesting.i have also been able to network with my friends,going for tech programmes.

 . 💞️ I’m looking to collaborate on exciting and challenging frontend Project

 - 📫connect with me via
 - Email
+- Skype
--
+- Linkedin

 # Tech Stack
 ![image](https://github.com/user-attachments/assets/301e344b-1f7b-4975-92c6-6c338715284b)